-This represents SR 1.69 billion (USD 450 million) of Islamic Sukuk carried in the books of the Group maturing in 2015.
-The beneficiary rights of the properties are with Dar Al Arkan Real Estate Development Company and its subsidiaries with the rights to buy back the ownership of these properties upon the full repayment of the Sukuk.
-The investment profit is payable to the Saudi SPV, through which, the Sukuk was issued by the sale of properties owned by the Group.
+The first three of the above listed Islamic Sukuk's are denoted in US dollars.
+Since the Saudi Arabian Riyal is limited to fluctuations in the US Dollar there is no exposure to foreign exchange risk.
+The investment profit is payable to the Saudi SPV, through which the Sukuk was issued, by the sale of properties owned by the Group.
+The beneficiary rights of these properties are with Dar Al Arkan Real Estate Development Company and its subsidiaries with the rights to buy back the ownership of these properties upon the full repayment of the Sukuk.
 The Group has issued a corporate guarantee to the Sukuk holders.
-This facility has index based commission rate swap arrangements which effectively reduce the fixed rate commission (refer note 11).
+The facility due in 2015 has index linked commission rate swap arrangements which effectively reduce the fixed rate commission (Note 11).